EddieJ03/Amazon-Reviews-Project/README.md

 Overall, we did achieve fairly good results with this model, getting 94% accuracy on the test set vs 67% on the test set with Model 1.
 We also did much better on the minority class 0 compared to Model 1, with F1-Score of 0.62 v.s.
 0.19 on the Test data.
 From this experiment, it became clear there was a lot of benefit from increasing the complexity of our data representation as well as increasing our model complexity.

 ### Model 3
 For our third model, we decided to try a neural network.
-Now, we could tokenize the entire text response for this example, and have our model learn based off of these tokens, so the vectorized representation of the text tokens would be learned based off of our data, and not use a predetermined algorithm like in the case of the Tfidf-vectorizer.
+Now, we could tokenize the entire text response for this example, and have our model learn based on these tokens, so the vectorized representation of the text tokens would be learned based off of our data, and not use a predetermined algorithm like in the case of the Tfidf-vectorizer.

 Thus, we used the TextVectorizer from keras to turn the text into tokens, and had our input layer for our model be an embedding layer that would embed these tokens into a feature space, which could capture complex things like word meaning and relationships between words.
 For our hidden model layers, we just used convolutional and pooling layers.